 In Season Two, NS+ Concerts served as incubators of new work.
 Carrie Mae Weems, “a superb image maker and a moral force” (The New York Times), reflected on questions of appropriation, equality, and history in her program called “Gentle on My Mind”; her work-in-process, featuring narratives, photographs and video, was created for this special NS+ evening.
-Visual artist Mickalene Thomas made her first foray as a veejay; with jazz great Terri Lyne Carrington, she created an improvisational piece featuring arresting music and visuals.
+Visual artist Mickalene Thomas made her first foray as a veejay, teaming up with jazz great Terri Lyne Carrington to create an improvisational piece with arresting music and visuals.

-The 2016-17 NS+ season also featured concerts curated by National Book award-winning novelist Jacqueline Woodson (whose program featured Toshi Reagon and Carl Hancock Rux), "Brain Pickings" creator and writer Maria Popova (who created an evening of singer-songwriters paying tribute to "Heroes"), and RadioLab's Jad Abumrad, who shared his composer side, performing works-in-process created in collaboration with Eric Whitacre.
+The 2016-17 NS+ season also featured concerts curated by National Book award-winning novelist Jacqueline Woodson (whose program featured Toshi Reagon and Carl Hancock Rux), "Brain Pickings" creator and writer Maria Popova (who created an evening of singer-songwriters paying tribute to "Heroes"), and RadioLab's Jad Abumrad performed works-in-process created in collaboration with Eric Whitacre.
 The NS+ season ended with “Who Owns the Story?,” an afternoon of performance and conversation, as artists gathered to discuss issues of ownership in the wake of the Whitney Biennial controversy surrounding Dana Schutz's painting of the corpse of Emmett Till.
 Monologist Mike Daisey, theater-maker Dael Orlandersmith, Lakota master musician Tiokasin Ghosthorse, writer-musician Carl Hancock Rux and Hawaiian practitioner Kauila Kanaka’ole were among the thinkers who shared their views on this timely, and often painful, question.

-NS+ Talks, expansive. hour-long conversations pairing artists and thinkers from different walks have life, have featured:
+NS+ Talks, expansive. hour-long conversations pairing artists and thinkers from different walks have life, have featured (in date order):